bypschroeder/VirtualFit_docker/README.md

-# Docker setup for SMPLify-X and OpenPose
+# Docker setup for the VirtualFit Project

-A Docker setup for SMPLify-X and OpenPose creating a shared volume and building the images.
+A Docker setup for VirtualFit, including OpenPose and SMPLify-X.

 ## Requirements
 - https://docs.nvidia.com/cuda/wsl-user-guide/index.html